justeat/JustTweak/README.md

 ### Caching

-The `TweaksConfigurationsCoordinator` provides the option to cache the tweak values in order to improve performance.
+The `JustTweak` provides the option to cache the tweak values in order to improve performance.
 Caching is disabled by default but can be enabled via the `useCache` property.
 When enabled, there are two ways to reset the cache:

-- call the `resetCache` method on the  `TweaksConfigurationsCoordinator`
+- call the `resetCache` method on the  `JustTweak`
 - post a `TweaksConfigurationDidChangeNotification` notification

 ### Update a configuration at runtime